awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example4.md

 ### Step 1\.1: Sign in to the AWS Management Console<a name="access-policies-walkthrough-cross-account-permissions-acctA-tasks-sign-in-example4"></a>

-Using the IAM User Sign\-in URL for Account A, first sign in to the AWS Management Console as AccountAadmin user\.
+Using the IAM user Sign\-in URL for Account A, first sign in to the AWS Management Console as AccountAadmin user\.
 This user will create a bucket and attach a policy to it\.

 ### Step 1\.2: Create a bucket and attach a bucket policy<a name="access-policies-walkthrough-example2d-step1-1"></a>

 In the Amazon S3 console, do the following:

 1. Create a bucket\.
-This exercise assumes the bucket name is `examplebucket`\.
+This exercise assumes the bucket name is `DOC-EXAMPLE-BUCKET1`\.

    For instructions, see [Creating a bucket](create-bucket-overview.md)\.

 1. Attach the following bucket policy granting conditional permission to the Account B administrator permission to upload objects\.

-   You need to update the policy by providing your own values for *examplebucket*, *AccountB\-ID*, and the *CanonicalUserId\-of\-AWSaccountA\-BucketOwner*\.
+   You need to update the policy by providing your own values for `DOC-EXAMPLE-BUCKET1`, `AccountB-ID`, and the `CanonicalUserId-of-AWSaccountA-BucketOwner`\.

    ```
    {